Estimated reading time: 4 minutes

 Review the lender’s application checklist and include everything that is needed.
 Then, before you submit your application, double-check (or even triple-check) the information you provided to pinpoint any errors or missing form fields that need to be addressed.
 A fully completed application package will help accelerate the review and pre-approval processes.

 What is an unsecured business loan?

 An unsecured loan is also referred to as a collateral-free loan and, like its secured loan counterpart, is offered by banks, credit unions, and non-bank lenders.
-Research shows that 1 in 4 small business owners applied for unsecured loans last year.
 If you cannot qualify for a traditional secured loan, an unsecured loan is a good option.
 Lenders charge higher interest rates for this type of loan because it is not backed by collateral.
 In addition, unsecured loans have shorter repayment terms to minimize the lender’s risk.

 How to get an unsecured business loan.

 As with any loan, you will need to show your lender an adequate credit score, solid year-over-year (YOY) growth, and cash flow projections for a specific time frame.
 Your lender will also consider how long your small business has been operating.
 Your business’s financial report, particularly its cash flow, will help determine how much you can allocate toward a weekly or monthly loan payment.
 Most accounting professionals agree that your business’s total income needs to be at least 1.5 times your total expenses, including your loan payment, to keep you from running into cash shortfalls.